-West of Crawford, Fort Robinson State Park provides a wide range of family activities on more than 22,000 acres.
+West of Crawford, Fort Robinson State Park provides a wide range of family activities on close to 22,000 acres.
 Get an overview of the site’s history—from the time of Crazy Horse to World War II—on horse-drawn wagon tours.

 The Trailside Museum of Natural History showcases a pair of mammoth skeletons found with their tusks eternally locked in battle.